 The Healthcare Industry in India has become one of the largest sectors in the country in regards to employment and revenue.
-As Healthcare expenditure increases, so do the tax revenues for India.
-Recently, India’s Government decided to implement GST, which will subsume a number of taxes of the complex State and Central Tax system in India into one uniformed tax system.
-Until now, two out of the required minimum 16 State assemblies, namely Assam and Bihar, have ratified the GST Bill.
+Healthcare expenditure increases, so do the tax revenues for India.
+Recently, India’s Government decided to implement GST, which will subsume several taxes of the complex State and Central Tax system in India into one uniformed tax system.

 The Industry’s present concern is that the rate of GST should be kept at a competitive level in the lowest slab for Pharmaceuticals.
 Industry analysts speculate a GST rate of up to 12% will have a neutral effect whereas anything above will have an inflationary effect on pricing in the Pharmaceutical sector in the short term.
-Additionally, it is uncertain if the Healthcare sector as well as life-saving drugs and medical devices and Healthcare services will continue to be exempted from taxation once GST is implemented.
+Additionally, it is uncertain if the Healthcare sector, as well as life-saving drugs and medical devices and healthcare services, will continue to be exempted from taxation once GST is implemented.
 Until now, life-saving drugs were exempted from Excise and Customs Duties.
 Some States currently charge 5% taxes on medicines, this may change overall with GST.
-The Government should continue the tax and duty incentives which have been already provided, such as the exemption of excise duties in North-East States and Jammu & Kashmir, etc. for manufacturing units, as huge investments have been made and the loss of incentives will negatively impact local economies.
-As GST is applicable on all phases of the supply chain, it is not clear how this will influence free-drug samples, bonus schemes, inter-state movement of expired products or stock transfers.
+The Government should continue the tax and duty incentives which have been already provided, such as the exemption of excise duties in the North-East States and Jammu & Kashmir, etc. for manufacturing units, as huge investments have been made and the loss of incentives will negatively impact local economies.
+As GST applies to all phases of the supply chain, it is not clear how this will influence free-drug samples, bonus schemes, inter-state movement of expired products or stock transfers.

 Overall, the effects of GST implementation on the Healthcare and Pharmaceutical sector are still uncertain.
 However, Industry experts believe that GST will set industry players and consumers in a win-win situation.
 The Healthcare Industry, in case the tax rate is set at an efficient level, will benefit as GST certainly reduces complexities and removes many hurdles to the industry’s growth.
 The industry is on a path of promising growth and increased productivity.